Mickey Rooney (b. 1920)

 During his early years in Hollywood he attended the Hollywood Professional School, and later Hollywood High School, where he graduated in 1938.

-Rooney could do no wrong, it seemed, and his star shone even brighter during the next few years as he continued with his Andy Hardy movies and landed other plum adolescent roles in 'The Adventures of Hucklebury finn' in 1939 and 'Young Tom Edison' in 1940.
+Rooney could do no wrong, it seemed, and his star shone even brighter during the next few years as he continued with his Andy Hardy movies and landed other plum adolescent roles in 'The Adventures of Hucklebury Finn' in 1939 and 'Young Tom Edison' in 1940.
 He also partnered Judy Garland in several successful "Let's Put on a Show" musicals including 'Babes in Arms' in 1939 for which he received an Academy award nomination for Best Actor, the youngest ever performer at nineteen, to receive the nomination.
 He and Garland continued the run of high energy musicals with 'Strike Up the Band' in 1940, 'Babes on Broadway' the following year, and 'Girl Crazy' in 1943.
 Between 1939-41 he was the biggest box-office draw in America and in 1939 he was awarded a special Oscar (with Deanna Durbin) for his "significant contribution in bringing to the screen the spirit and personification of youth, and, as a juvenile player, setting a high standard of ability and achievement."

 He reached the peak of his popularity during the early 1940's with well received performances in 'The Human Comedy' in 1943, for which he received his second Academy Award Best Actor nomination, and 'National Velvet' in 1944 with the young Liz Taylor.